Kendra Scott: Philanthropy

 Scott is a philanthropist with a history of supporting women's and children's causes.
 In 2015, Scott launched the Kendra Cares Program, which brings the company's customizable Color Bar jewelry experience to pediatric hospitals across the country.
-In 2017, Scott's company hosted more than 10,000 Kendra Gives Back across her stores.
+In 2017, Scott's company hosted more than 10,000 Kendra Gives Back events across its stores.
 She gave the money to local causes and also donated more than 75,000 pieces of jewelry.

 In 2019, Scott donated $1 million to The University of Texas to launch the Kendra Scott Women's Entrepreneurial Leadership Institute.
 Since 2010 her company's program has given away $30 million.

 Shark Tank

 Scott has appeared as a "guest shark" investor on season 12, season 14, and season 16 of the reality television series Shark Tank.

 Recognition

 Scott was awarded the EY Entrepreneur of the Year 2017 National Award and the Breakthrough Award from the Accessories Council Excellence Awards.
 She is listed as #40 in Forbes' list of America's Richest Self-Made Women 2019, been named Outstanding Mother of the Year by the Mother's Day Council, Texas Businesswoman of the Year by the Women's Chamber of Commerce, Top 100 Entrepreneurs of the Year by Upstart Business Journal and 2017 CEO of the Year by the Austin Business Journal.
 In 2017 she was named the Ernst & Young's National Entrepreneur of the Year.
 She is a member of the Council of Fashion Designers of America.

-In 2019 she became the 12th woman in the state who has been inducted into the Texas Business Hall of Fame.
+In 2019, she became the 12th woman in the state to be inducted into the Texas Business Hall of Fame.
 In April 2020, Governor Greg Abbott named Scott to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" amid the COVID-19 pandemic.
+In 2026, Scott was named a CNBC Changemaker, recognized for expanding her brand into new lifestyle categories and for philanthropic efforts that have raised more than $70 million since 2010.